 1. Sentence Architecture Match (1-5)

-Does the average sentence length align with our specification?
-If the spec calls for 18-word averages, count a representative sample.
-Is sentence variety consistent with our patterns?
-Check for the mix of simple, compound, and complex structures we typically use.
-Are sentence fragments deployed as we would deploy them—for emphasis at specific moments—or scattered randomly?
+Does the average sentence length match our spec?
+If it calls for 18-word averages, count a sample.
+Is sentence variety like ours?
+Check the mix of simple, compound, and complex forms.
+Are fragments used the way we use them, for emphasis at key moments?
+Or are they scattered at random?

 2. Lexical Fidelity (1-5)

-Did the AI use our preferred vocabulary?
-Check for the specific terms listed in our specification.
-Did it avoid words on our "never use" list?
-Search for corporate jargon, overused intensifiers, or whatever terms we flagged.
-Is contraction frequency consistent?
-If we write "don't" and "we're" in our natural prose, the AI should too.
+Did the AI use our preferred words?
+Check for the terms in our spec.
+Did it avoid our "never use" list?
+Search for jargon or overused words we flagged.
+Is the contraction rate right?
+If we write "don't" and "we're" in our prose, the AI should too.

 3. Rhythm and Pacing (1-5)

-Do paragraph lengths match our typical patterns?
-Some writers favor short, punchy paragraphs; others build longer, more developed blocks.
-Is punctuation style consistent?
-If we use em-dashes frequently, the output should reflect that.
-If we avoid semicolons, they shouldn't appear.
-Does the piece "breathe" the way our writing does—variation in pace, moments of acceleration and pause?
+Do paragraph lengths match ours?
+Some writers like short, punchy chunks.
+Others build longer blocks.
+Is the punctuation right?
+If we use em-dashes often, the output should too.
+If we skip semicolons, none should appear.
+Does the piece "breathe" like ours?
+Look for pace shifts, fast parts, and pauses.

 4. Rhetorical Alignment (1-5)